awsdocs/amazon-mwaa-user-guide/doc_source/working-dags-dependencies.md

 ------
 #### [ Airflow v1\.10\.12 ]

-The following section describes how to specify Python dependencies from the [Python Package Index](https://pypi.org/) for Apache Airflow v1\.10\.12\.

 1. **Specify a constraints file**\.
 Add the constraints file for Apache Airflow v1\.10\.12 to the top of your `requirements.txt` file to improve library compatibility\.
 **Example Apache Airflow v1\.10\.12 constraints**